ddragosd-demo-org/openwhisk-alexa-demo/speechAssets/setup.md

     > Optionally if you want to learn more about Alexa's interaction model see https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interaction-model-reference

+## Connect the action with an Amazon Alexa skill

-6. ##### Link the Alexa skill with your GitHub code deployed in the Adobe I/O Runtime Click the `Configuration` option on the left side menu to see something similar to the screenshot below:
+   Configure Alexa to invoke the action deployed in Adobe I/O Runtime each time a user makes a voice command.

+   Click the `Configuration` option on the left side menu to see something similar to the screenshot below:

     * ##### Service Endpoint